SumoLogic/sumologic-documentation/docs/search/search-faqs/export-results-of-saved-file.md

     | lookup * from shared/file.csv on key=number
     ```

     The query with the lookup operator needs to create at least the same number of keys as the results in your saved file, so that the keys match all.
 Since each result is assigned a key, you just need to make sure enough results are returned.
-If you have more keys from your lookup query, it is not a problem, because we do not match on them anyway.
+If you have more keys from your lookup query, it is not a problem, because we don't match on them anyway.
 This will return all of your saved file's results, ready for export.

 1. If you are appending to your saved file, you can get the file's last key to define the starting key for the append query using the following query: